 Here are six (6) practices to support you in feeling more joyous and connected this winter:

-6. Roll out your mat.
 Your yoga practice can help to invigorate you and create balance.
-When you are feeling sluggish, backbends (such as cobra, bridge and fish pose) can be reenergizing.
-Inversions (like downdog, dolphin and shoulder stand) can make you feel more balanced and restorative poses (think child’s pose, legs up the wall or supported savasana) bring a sense of calm.
+When you are feeling sluggish, backbends such as Cobra, Bridge or Fish Pose can be reenergizing.
+Inversions, like Downward Facing Dog, Dolphin and Shoulder Stand, can make you feel more balanced.
+Finally, restorative poses like Child’s Pose, Legs Up the Wall or Side-Lying Savasana, can bring a sense of calm.

 So, the next time you find yourself feeling down, give your body a re-charge with these practices and chase those winter blues away.
-Be sure to check back next week for an easy, mini-sequence to lift your spirits.
-Be well!
+For an easy, mini-sequence of simple backbends and gentle inversions to lift your spirits, read ” Yoga for the Winter Doldrums.”